-As you get to that magic age of 4,0 most of us will find that we can no longer see up close, some people take their distance glasses off and can focus up close ... but why?
+As you get to that magic age of 40 most people find they can no longer see up close.

 Let’s start at the beginning ... a super smart guy named Benjamin Franklin invented bifocals.
 The top part would correct for distance (six feet away -all the way to the moon) and the bottom segment would correct a range of approximately 11-18 inches away from your eye.
 (See Picture A) This is called a Straight top or Flat Top 28 bifocal, 28 signifying the width of the top of the line in millimeters).